 It is good news that the statutory legacy has increased, however it is still very important to ensure that you have a valid Will in place for the reasons outlined above, as well as many others.

-Please speak to a member of the Private Client team if you would like any advice in relation to your Will.
+Please speak to a member of the Private Wealth team if you would like any advice in relation to your Will.